schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 #### 3.1 Which LLM use (which one would be the better fit)

 2 options:
+- Use the api of  chatgpt
+- Use a open source LLM to lake it run locally
 #### 3.2 Using LLM in the LLE

 ##### 3.2.1 Exploring multi-agent collaboration only with LLM